 Today, I have a great article from professional and trusted house sitters who have saved over $5,000 by house sitting.
+They also have a course for anyone interested- How to Become A House Sitter.
 Enjoy!

 We are Brittnay & Jayden, full time roaming enthusiasts from Australia and New Zealand, respectively.
 Find out how we managed to save over $5,000 in 3 months, in one of the most expensive cities in Europe.

 We met in the Australian Alps and quickly discovered each other's passion for travel.
 We were eyeing off South America as our next trip.
 However, one snowy Sunday afternoon we came across flights to London for $300 AUD ($220 USD).
 The next thing we knew we were booked and were applying for our UK work visas.

 Two wild and exciting years in London quickly followed.
 We had managed to visit over 21 countries in Europe and Africa in that time and not ready to stop.
 Our visa’s expiry date quickly approaching.
 We scrambled, not quite ready to head home, we put our heads together, Spain was an early thought and then a friend mentioned Dublin.
 It was close, easy for work visas for and similar climate to the UK.

 However, after deciding on this move we found out that Dublin is known as one of the most expensive cities in Europe.
 When we looked into rental properties, we were shocked.
 It was a minimum of $1450 for a room in a share house.
 Our recent house sitting job came to mind- we could try that there.
 After lots of research and applying, we landed our first house sitting job via Skype.